andrehadianto/50043_isit_database/README.md

     python clean.py
     python3 main.py <access key> <secret access key> <key pair name> <**absolute** pem file directory> <cluster size>
     ```
-6. Upon completion of the analytics task, the time taken will be printed on the console.
-The results will be stored in HDFS.
+6. The results of the analytics tasks will be stored in HDFS.
 The file location will be printed on the console.
 To see the files, ssh into the namenode and run
     ```
     hadoop fs -ls /tfidf
     hadoop fs -ls /corr